WelkinU/youtube_dl_GUI/README.md

 ![](images/window.png)

+## Changelog

+### Feb 2023

+Migrating from youtube-dl to yt-dlp fork.
+Original repo is now broken and may not be maintained, yt-dlp fork is actively maintained.

 ## GUI Application Usage
 1. Run standalone [youtube_dl_GUI.exe](/dist/youtube_dl_GUI.exe) in the `/dist` folder.
 (Alternatively, you can run the python code youtube_dl_GUI.py - setup in "Developer Setup" section below)
 1. Enter the URL of the video / playlist you want to download into the top "URL" textbox.